datainfrahq/druid-operator/docs/api_specifications/druid.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ContainerSecurityContext.
-If not present, will be taken from top level pod</p>
+<p>ContainerSecurityContext If not present, will be taken from top level pod.</p>
 </td>
 </tr>
 <tr>